-15See Atwood, supra note 1, at 188-91; Howard A. Davidson, Child Protection Policy and Practice at Century's End, 33 FAM.
+&lt;sup>23 See Atwood, supra note 1, at 188-91; Howard A. Davidson, Child Protection Policy and Practice at Century's End, 33 FAM.
 L. Q. 765, 768-69 (1999).

-16Section 310 of the Uniform Marriage and Divorce Act, for example, provides for the discretionary appointment of counsel for a child.
+&lt;sup>24 Section 310 of the Uniform Marriage and Divorce Act, for example, provides for the discretionary appointment of counsel for a child.
 Revealing the blurring of professional lines, the Comment explains that "[t]he attorney is not a guardian ad litem for the child, but an advocate whose role is to represent the child's interests."
 UNIF.
 MARRIAGE & DIV.
 ACT § 310 Comment, 9A U.L.A.
 13 (1998).

-neglect and custody and ultimately would protect the interests of children nationwide.17
+neglect, and custody and ultimately would protect the interests of children nationwide.

-The proposed Act seeks to improve the representation of children in proceedings directly affecting their custody by clearly defining the roles and responsibilities of children's representatives and by providing guidelines to courts in appointing representatives.
-The Act not only integrates the two sets of standards promulgated by the ABA - the Abuse and Neglect Standards and the Custody Standards - but it also addresses the role of the non-lawyer representative, denominated a "court-appointed advisor" under the Act in order to avoid the confusion generated by the term "guardian ad litem."
-The new term, however, applies only in the proceedings governed by this Act and is not intended to alter the practice of appointing guardians ad litem in other contexts.
-By its inclusive nature, the Act provides standards that differentiate among the various representatives while indicating where certain core duties are shared by all categories of children's representatives.
-These objectives are implemented through the definitions set out in Section 2, the standards for the appointment of counsel and court-appointed advisors in Sections 4-6, the qualifications of counsel and court-appointed advisors in Sections 7 and 8, the provisions governing orders of appointment in Sections 9 and 10, the description of core duties and powers in Sections 12-17, and the recognition of qualified immunity for certain representatives under Section 18.
-Finally, fees and expenses are addressed in Sections 19 and 20.
+The Act seeks to improve the representation of children in proceedings directly affecting their custody by clearly defining the roles and responsibilities of children's representatives and by providing guidelines to courts in appointing representatives.
+The Act not only integrates the two sets of standards promulgated by the ABA - the Abuse and Neglect Standards and the Custody Standards - but it also addresses the role of the non-lawyer representative, denominated a "court appointed advisor best interests advocate" under the Act in order to avoid the confusion generated by the term "guardian ad litem."
+The new term, however, applies only in the proceedings governed by this Act and is not intended to alter the practice of appointing guardians ad litem in other contexts, such as the appointment of guardians ad litem with standing to prosecute assert the tort claims of minors or incapacitated adults.

+By its inclusive nature, the Act provides standards that differentiate among the various categories of individuals appointed under the Act while indicating where certain core duties are shared by all categories.
+These objectives are implemented through the definitions set out in Section 2, the standards for the appointment of counsel and court-appointed advisors best interests advocates in Sections 4-6, the qualifications of counsel and court-appointed advisors best interests advocates in Sections 7 and 8, the provisions governing orders of appointment in Sections 9 and 10, and the description of core duties and powers in Sections 11-17.
+Section 18 addresses the child's right of action against appointed representatives and the issue of qualified immunity, a question about which substantial disagreement exists across the United States.
+Finally, Sections 19 and 20 provide guidelines for compensation of persons appointed under the Act.